dotmesh-io/dotscience-python/README.md

 ds.publish('Did some awesome data science!')
 ```

-### Summary statistics
+### Metrics

 Often, your job will be able to measure its own performance in some way - perhaps testing how well a model trained on some training data works when tested on some test data.
-If you declare those summary statistics to Dotscience, it can help you keep track of which runs produced the best results.
+If you declare those metrics to Dotscience, it can help you keep track of which runs produced the best results.

-As usual, this can be done while returning the summary value with `summary()`, explicitly with `add_summary()`, or en mass with `add_summaries()`:
+As usual, this can be done while returning the metric with `metric()`, explicitly with `add_metric()`, or en mass with `add_metrics()`:

 ```python
 import dotscience as ds